bash199/bash199/README.md

 - 👀 I’m interested in programing, technology and reading books.
 - 🌱 I’m currently learning Fullstack Devlopment @APPLESEEDS.
 - 💞️ I’m looking forward to Start working in my dream job.
-- 📫 How to reach me linkedin ->(https://www.linkedin.com/in/bashir-tarif-08850b24b), instagram-> (https://www.instagram.com/basheertf/).
+- 📫 How to reach me Brtr99@gmail.com or linkedin ->(https://www.linkedin.com/in/bashir-tarif-08850b24b),

 <!---
 bash199/bash199 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.